-- i.
-Pages must be the equivalent of standard A sized paper (US 8.5 x 11) or Standard A4 sized paper (EU 210 x 297 mm). - ii.
-Fonts used must be a minimum of 10 points. - Judges are instructed to only review the cover sheet and the first 15 pages of content that follow iii. the cover sheet.
-Information included beyond 15 pages and the cover sheet will not be reviewed or considered. - c) The engineering portfolio must not include links to other documents, videos, or any other additional content. - Please note that judges will not review linked content in the engineering portfolio, including web i. sites, or videos. - d) The Control Award Submission Form is not a part of the engineering portfolio and is not included in the total engineering portfolio page count.
+- c) Pages must be the equivalent of standard A sized paper (US 8.5 x 11) or Standard A4 sized paper (EU 210 x 297 mm). - d) Fonts used must be a minimum of 10 points.
+Please avoid the use of narrow fonts, as they can be difficult for judges to read. - e) Judges are instructed to only review the cover sheet and the first 15 pages of content that follow the cover sheet.
+Information included beyond 15 pages and the cover sheet will not be reviewed or considered. - 3.
+The engineering portfolio must not include links to other documents, videos, or any other additional content. - a) Please note that judges will not review linked content in the engineering portfolio, including web sites, or videos. - 4.
+The Control Award Submission Form is not a part of the engineering portfolio and is not included in the total engineering portfolio page count.

-9.3.5 Engineering Portfolio Recommendations
+9.2.5 Engineering Portfolio Recommendations

-- a) We strongly recommend the Team number is at the top of each page. - b) The engineering portfolio could include: - Summary of the engineering content that includes the Robot design processes. - Summary of the Team information that includes information ii. about the Team and outreach activities. - Summary of the Team plan and information about the Team iii. overall.
+- 1. We strongly recommend the Team number is at the top of each page. - 2.
+The engineering portfolio could include: - a) Summary of the engineering content that includes the Robot design processes. - b) Summary of the Team information that includes information about the Team and outreach activities. - c) Summary of the Team plan and information about the Team overall.
 The Team plan could be a business plan, a fund-raising plan, a strategic plan, a sustainability plan, or a plan for the development of new skills.